traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ^ this is the last project i did.

-^ i wanted to make a necklace that would show accompanying images as i was speaking to someone so they would find me interesting and what to engage in conversation with me.
+^ make a necklace that would show accompanying images as i was speaking to someone

+^ so they would find me interesting

+^ & engage in conversation with me.

 ^ I have a raspberry pi with a touchscreen and a microphone.

-^ NodeJS server runningthat is sending audio to the google speech recognition api and then sending those keywords to the google search api from and finally is showing an image that correlates to what i'm saying.
+^ NodeJS server send audio to the google speech recognition api and then sending those keywords to the google search api from and finally is showing an image that correlates to what i'm saying.

 ^ Responsive to the environment